Key facts

 Course overview

-Whether you are brushing up or starting from scratch with a whole new language, Deakin's Diploma of Chinese is designed to sharpen your language skills and deepen your cultural understanding.
+Whether you are brushing up or starting from scratch with a whole new language, Deakin's Diploma of Chinese is designed to sharpen your language skills and enrich your cultural awareness.

 Do you want to develop your language skills to build a global career?

-Mandarin Chinese is the most widely spoken language globally, and as a continuing ancient civilisation, Chinese culture is boundlessly fascinating.
-Our Chinese language program allows you to gain proficiency in spoken and written Chinese, and provides an understanding of Chinese culture and ways of life.
+Our Chinese language program allows you to gain proficiency in spoken and written Chinese and provides an understanding of Chinese culture and ways of life.

 Increase your understanding and career opportunities by taking complementary units related to China and Asia in:

-• An optional Chinese in-country language program gives you the opportunity to spend six weeks intensively studying the Chinese language and culture.
+- an optional Chinese in-country language program also gives you the opportunity to spend six weeks intensively studying the Chinese language and culture

 Course information